dbquayle/Test-240717/doc/ARCH.md

 application/json with a simple schema where possible.
 JSONSchema should be used to define these schemata.

+Each of the following endpoints should support the form, e.g., for banks, /banks/_id_ (which is an integer for banks, uuid for all others) to provide a singlular record from the corresponding database table.

 #### /banks (GET, POST, PUT, DELETE)
 This endpoint is responsible for CRUD with the banks.
 For example the GET method would call the summary.get_banks()